Santa Catarina (state): Economy

 The main industrial centers in Santa Catarina are Jaraguá do Sul, Joinville, Chapecó and Blumenau.
 The first is diversified, with factories of fabrics, food products, foundries, and the mechanical industry.
 Chapecó's economy is based on agribusiness.
 Blumenau concentrates on the textile industry (together with Gaspar and Brusque) and recently also on software.
 In the interior of the state, there are numerous small manufacturing centers, linked to both the use of wood in industry and the processing of agricultural and pastoral products.

-In Textile industry, Santa Catarina stands out.
-Brazil, despite being among the 5 largest producers in the world in 2013, and a large consumer of textile and clothing, do not participate proportionately in global trade.
+In the textile industry, Santa Catarina stands out.
+Brazil, despite being among the five largest producers in the world in 2013, and a large consumer of textile and clothing, do not participate proportionately in global trade.
 In 2015, Brazilian imports ranked 25th (US$5.5 billion), and in exports, it was only 40th in the world.
 At 0.3% market share in the global textile and clothing trade, Brazil is constrained by uncompetitive pricing compared to producers in China and India.
-The gross value of production, which includes consumption of intermediate goods and services, by the Brazilian textile industry, corresponds to almost R $40 billion in 2015, 1.6% of the gross value of Industrial Production in Brazil.
+The gross value of production, which includes consumption of intermediate goods and services, by the Brazilian textile industry, corresponds to almost R$40 billion in 2015, 1.6% of the gross value of Industrial Production in Brazil.
 The South has 32.65% of production, Among the main textile clusters in Brazil, the Vale do Itajaí (SC) stand out.
-In 2015, Santa Catarina was the 2nd largest textile and clothing employer in Brazil.
+In 2015, Santa Catarina was the second-largest textile and clothing employer in Brazil.
 It led in the manufacture of pillows and is the largest producer in Latin America and the second in the world in woven labels.
 It is the largest exporter in the country of toilet/kitchen clothes, cotton terry cloth fabrics, and cotton knit shirts.
 Some of the most famous companies in the region are Hering, Malwee, Karsten and Haco.

-In Food industry, Brazil was the 2nd largest exporter of processed foods in the world in 2019, with a value of U $34.1 billion in exports.
-The Brazilian food and beverage industry's revenue in 2019 was R $699.9 billion, 9.7% of the country's Gross Domestic Product.
+In the food industry, Brazil was the second-largest exporter of processed foods in the world in 2019, with a value of US$34.1 billion in exports.
+The Brazilian food and beverage industry's revenue in 2019 was R$699.9 billion, 9.7% of the country's gross domestic product.
 In 2015, the industrial food and beverage sector in Brazil comprised 34,800 companies (not counting bakeries), the vast majority of which were small.
-These companies employed more than 1,600,000 workers, making the food and beverage industry the largest employer in the manufacturing industry.
+These companies employed more than 1.6 million workers, making the food and beverage industry the largest employer in the manufacturing industry.
 There are around 570 large companies in Brazil, which constitute a major proportion of industry revenues.
 Companies such as Sadia and Perdigão (which later merged into BRF), Seara Alimentos (which today belongs to JBS), Aurora (all meat specialists), Gomes da Costa (fish and canned), Eisenbahn Brewery and Hemmer Alimentos (specialist in preserves such as cucumber, beet, heart of palm, among others) are based in Santa Catarina.